chinapedia/wikipedia.abstract.en/Page/Inorganic_chemistry.md

-INORGANIC COMPOUNDS SHOW RICH VARIETY:
-A: Diborane features unusual bonding
-B: Caesium chloride has an archetypal crystal structure
-C: Fp₂ is an organometallic complex
-D: Silicone's uses range from breast implants to Silly Putty
-E: Grubbs' catalyst won the 2005 Nobel Prize for its discoverer
-F: Zeolites find extensive use as molecular sieves
-G: Copper(II) acetate surprised theoreticians with its diamagnetism

 INORGANIC CHEMISTRY deals with the synthesis and behavior of inorganic and organometallic compounds.
 This field covers all chemical compounds except the myriad organic compounds (carbon-based compounds, usually containing C-H bonds), which are the subjects of organic chemistry.
 The distinction between the two disciplines is far from absolute, as there is much overlap in the subdiscipline of organometallic chemistry.
 It has applications in every aspect of the chemical industry, including catalysis, materials science, pigments, surfactants, coatings, medications, fuels, and agriculture.[1]

 Key concepts

-Potassium-oxide-3D-vdW.png, K₂O]] Many inorganic compounds are ionic compounds, consisting of cations and anions joined by ionic bonding.
+, K₂O]] Many inorganic compounds are ionic compounds, consisting of cations and anions joined by ionic bonding.
 Examples of salts (which are ionic compounds) are magnesium chloride MgCl₂, which consists of magnesium cations Mg²⁺ and chloride anions Cl^(−); or sodium oxide Na₂O, which consists of sodium cations Na⁺ and oxide anions O^(2−).
 In any salt, the proportions of the ions are such that the electric charges cancel out, so that the bulk compound is electrically neutral.
 The ions are described by their oxidation state and their ease of formation can be inferred from the ionization potential (for cations) or from the electron affinity (anions) of the parent elements.

 Important classes of inorganic compounds are the oxides, the carbonates, the sulfates, and the halides.
 Many inorganic compounds are characterized by high melting points.
 Inorganic salts typically are poor conductors in the solid state.
 Other important features include their high melting point and ease of crystallization.
 Where some salts (e.g., NaCl) are very soluble in water, others (e.g., SiO₂) are not.